martindisch/CSharp11Features/README.md

 starts when thinking about how to implement this.
 If we still have to write an async function that takes a single string and returns a list of `NotificationBatch`, don't we have the same problem as before?
-That we have to load all user IDs for the topic at once and then return them in a list of smaller `NotificationBatch` chunks?
+That we have to load all user IDs for the topic at once and then return them, this time in a list of smaller `NotificationBatch` chunks?
 It may look this way, but remember that the signature of the function we provide for the `TransformManyBlock` is `Func<TInput, Task<IEnumerable<TOutput>>>`.
 Since we can return an enumerable, couldn't we use an iterator method that does
 `yield return new NotificationBatch(...)` after having loaded the next batch of user IDs for the topic from the database?
 That would produce a nice, steady stream of batches that would flow into the next block as they become available.

-We can, but only if our database access is synchronous, since it's of course not possible to await within an iterator method returning `IEnumerable`.
+We can, but only if our database access is synchronous, as it's of course not possible to await within an iterator method returning `IEnumerable`.
 And that's exactly the problem described in
 [this issue](https://github.com/dotnet/runtime/issues/30863)
 that has been solved in .NET 7.
 It's now possible to to provide a transformation `Func<TInput, IAsyncEnumerable<TOutput>>` to achieve this.
 Now